oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "Security incident response":

-* The following elements must exist and be valid:
+* The following elements MUST exist and be valid:
   * all elements required by the profile "Generic CSAF".
   * `/document/notes` with at least one item which has a `category` of `description`, `details`, `general` or `summary`
     > Reasoning: Without at least one note item which contains information about response to the event referred to this doesn't provide any useful information.
   * `/document/references`
-    > This should be used to refer to one or more documents or websites which provides more details about the incident.
+    > This SHOULD be used to refer to one or more documents or websites which provides more details about the incident.
 The `category` for such references SHOULD be `external`.
 * The value of `/document/category` SHALL be `security_incident_response`.

 ## 4.3 Profile 3: Informational Advisory